women are so preoccupied with worrying about their babies after

 they give birth that they forget that there is the possibility

-of complication in their body as well.
-Although complications after
+in their body as well.
+Although complications after a healthy pregnancy

 One of the most serious postpartum complications is excessive